Attention Is All You Need

 Abstract

 At the time of the paper, the prevalent sequence-to-sequence were Encoder-Decoder models that used recurrent or convolutional neural networks, where an encoder would represent an input sequence of tokens as a sequence of embeddings, and a decoder would take those embeddings and predict a new sequence one token at a time.
-The best performance models would connect the encoder and decoder using an Attention mechanism.
+The best performance models would connect the encoder and decoder using an Attention Mechanism mechanism.

 This paper proposes a revolutionary architecture called Transformer, entirely based on attention mechanisms, without recurrence and convolutions at all.